 City of Culture 2021 Projects

-Lucy Pearce is creating a pack to distribute within schools aimed to help children gain a wider understanding of mental well-being through creative activities with the help of Dexter the Dinosaur.
+Lucy Pearce is creating a pack to distribute within schools aiming to help children gain a wider understanding of mental well-being through creative activities with the help of Dexter the Dinosaur.

 The "Youtopia" brand, which she has been running alongside her studies, aims to raise awareness of mental well-being amongst children in a positive, fun way.

-CovHack is a free-to-attend student hackathon, which took place between Saturday 15th February and Sunday 16th February 2020.
+CovHack was a free-to-attend student hackathon, which took place between Saturday 15th February and Sunday 16th February 2020.